Kristian8606/esp32s3_audio_dsp/README.md

 idf.py build flash
 ```

-    3. Configure Filters
+## Configure Filters

 Edit the filter settings in ```Biquad.h``` to customize the DSP behavior:

 In this array you need to specify the type of filter.
 PK , LP , HP and so on.
-In this case 6 PK - (PEAK FILTERS ) are set.
+In this case 6 filters PK - (PEAK FILTERS ) are set.
 ```C++
 int type_filters[] = { PK
                       ,PK